crewtimer/crewtimer-points/README.md

 ```
 * **Mitten Series (Barnes System)** Render team points calculated by the Barnes Points system for basic points categories.
 Varsity events are worth the full 100% of points for the event, Junior/2V events are 80%, Novice/Freshman/3V are worth 60%.
 * [FIRA Points](docs/FIRAPointsRules.pdf) The FIRA points system is similar to the Barnes Weighted system in that there are max points on offer for specified events with a weighting system applied based on the number of finishers in the given event
+* [Hebda Cup](docs/HebdaScoring.pdf) This system awards points to the top 3 finishers of each final of four or more entries, top 2 for three entries, and first place only for a two-boat final.
+Full points are awarded for each boat class, regardless of event level.
+* [Wy-Hi Regatta](docs/WyHiScoring.pdf) This points system uses a modified version of the Barnes System and awards scaled points based on if races are finals only or if heats were necessary.
+Full points are awarded for each boat class, regardless of event level.

 ## Adding a new points engine